The direct educational cost of NYU dental school is $426,232 for the 2022-2023 school year.

 Is this possible?
 Perhaps if you include students from wealthy backgrounds who borrow nothing, or maybe it’s just blatantly false.

 Much of the national discussion has been about regulating the banks, insurance companies, or investment firms.
-Who’s watching the universities who are taking our Millennial generation to the poor house?
+Who’s watching the universities who are taking our Millennial and Gen Z generations to the poor house?

 That is TERRIBLE advice.
-If someone can barely afford to pay down the interest, they will struggle ever paying back the loan in the first place and should use an income-driven strategy like PAYE or REPAYE.
+If someone can barely afford to pay down the interest, they will struggle ever paying back the loan in the first place and should use an income-driven strategy like PAYE or SAVE, formerly called REPAYE.

 *Source: NYU presentation listed on website

-Another one of my favorites is “federal and state support for higher education has declined enormously, so we had to make up the difference in revenue with higher tuition.”
+Another one of my favorite excuses is “Federal and state support for higher education has declined enormously, so we had to make up the difference in revenue with higher tuition.”

 Yes, inflation happens over time.
 I understand that faculty want raises and that health insurance costs for staff continue to increase rapidly.

-My point is that the university is not hurting for money.
-In fact, I’d argue that the dental school is a big profit center.
+I’d argue that dental school is a big profit center.
 The tuition increases have little to do with rising costs of equipment or insurance.
 It’s mostly about an institution that seems to act like a for-profit business.

 One dentist told me a story about being forced to buy an equipment box at the cost of hundreds of dollars.
 Meanwhile, a bait and tackle box that basically performs the same purpose can be had for $30 on Amazon.